katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.0.rst

     # Output
     "msg": "Testing some things"

-* Behavior of templating DOS-type text files changes with Ansible v2.
+* Behavior of templating DOS-type text files changes with Assible v2.

-  A bug in Ansible v1 causes DOS-type text files (using a carriage return and newline) to be templated to Unix-type text files (using only a newline).
-In Ansible v2 this long-standing bug was finally fixed and DOS-type text files are preserved correctly.
-This may be confusing when you expect your playbook to not show any differences when migrating to Ansible v2, while in fact you will see every DOS-type file being completely replaced (with what appears to be the exact same content).
+  A bug in Assible v1 causes DOS-type text files (using a carriage return and newline) to be templated to Unix-type text files (using only a newline).
+In Assible v2 this long-standing bug was finally fixed and DOS-type text files are preserved correctly.
+This may be confusing when you expect your playbook to not show any differences when migrating to Assible v2, while in fact you will see every DOS-type file being completely replaced (with what appears to be the exact same content).

 * When specifying complex args as a variable, the variable must use the full jinja2 variable syntax (```{{var_name}}```) - bare variable names there are no longer accepted.